 Do the new requirements apply to all international students?

-The requirement of a PAL applies to most new undergraduate international students, but not all.
+The requirement of a PAL applies to most new undergraduate international students, and to international students currently studying in Canada who need to change their DLI or their study level.

 I'm a current international student and I need to apply for a new study permit from outside Canada.
 How do I get a PAL?

 Current international students may need a NEW study permit for a variety of reasons.
-If you need a a PAL, please fill out the Provincial Attestation Letter Request Form and we will review your request.
+An updated request form for 2025 will be made available soon.

 We also recommend you speak with an academic advisor about your course selections or if you have deferred exams or grades.